White House Actions

 On August 2, 2017, President Trump signed into law the Countering America’s Adversaries Through Sanctions Act (CAATSA), strengthening U.S. sanctions on Russia, North Korea and Iran.
 The new sanctions could have far-reaching implications for companies and investors, although it remains unclear how vigorously they sanctions will be implemented, particularly for Russia.

-• A Message to China?
-New U.S. Sanctions and AML Measures for North Korea
+A Message to China?
+New U.S. Sanctions and AML Measures for North Korea06.30/Blog

 In June 2017, the U.S. Treasury Department announced sanctions designations and anti-money laundering measures against Chinese entities engaged in business with North Korea.
 The actions may be intended to send a political message.